PeachyDB-Inc/PeachyDB/README.md

 - **12.d)** This product chooses consistency over availability for write transactions in the presence of failures.

 - **12.e)** During a failover to elect a new leader, pending write transactions that have been committed to the journal but not yet applied will still be applied.
 However, the client that originated the query will only receive a timeout and will reconnect to a different leader.
 In this situation, if the client resubmits the same write, then depending on the situation, the client will receive errors.
+Tests provided explain how to handle such a situation.

 - **12.f)** As indicated below, utilize AWS partition placement groups to mitigate correlated failures of multiple AWS instances.